-- 1. Eligibility will be based on the same guidelines utilized by TRS for a creditable year of service. - 2.
-TRS service credit is earned in one-year increments based on 90 days of eligible service.
-Days of absence which your pay is docked do not count as an eligible day of service - 3.
+- 1. Eligibility will be based on the same guidelines utilized by TRS for a creditable year of service. - TRS service credit is earned in one-year increments based on 90 days of eligible service.
+Days of absence which your pay is docked do not count as an eligible day of service. - 3.
 To be eligible for payment in December you must have completed 45 days of service with HISD in the current semester by November 30th. - 4.
 To be eligible for payment in May you must have completed 45 days of service with HISD in the current semester by April 30th. - 5.
-To be eligible for payment in August you must have completed 90 days of service in the prior school year and return to employment for the current year starting that August.
+To be eligible for payment in August you must have completed 90 days of service in the prior school year and return and remain employed for the current year starting that August. - 6.
+Any employee who resigns from employment or is terminated with Hemphill ISD prior to July 31st waives their right to the August bonus.